 Composing music for a film isn’t easy, regardless of a composer’s means for executing their full vision or the scale of the score or scope of the film: a leaner electronic setup or a John Williams-level orchestral battalion both run up against some of the same challenges.
 There’s the tight turnaround, the logistics, the rewrites, and more.
-But a standout hurdle for Martinez is the early stage, with which anyone trying to create something can identity.
+But a standout hurdle for Martinez is the early stage, with which anyone trying to create something can identify.

 “I guess I’d say the blank page and those first few pieces of music are a big challenge,” he says.